driv/driv.github.io/_drafts/keycloak-kubernetes-configuration.markdown

 ### Mapper

 This is an important and not really intuitive part of the configuration.
-We need to tell Keycloak to include the user roles in the userinfo data so Grafan can access it.
+We need to tell Keycloak to include the user roles in the userinfo data so Grafana can access it.
 We could either do this as a global configuration, mapping any role into the token or userinfo, or per client.

 # Crossplane